brianmccrory/jazzofjapan/_albums-staged/motoi-kanamori-my-soul-meeting.md

 Released in 2018 on Laplace Records as LPDCD-103.

-** Audio sample at top of page from "Metro Maniac", the seventh track on the album.*
+Excerpt from "Metro Maniac", the seventh track on this album